Attempted assassination of Andy Warhol: Effects on Warhol

-The shooting had a profound impact on Warhol and his art, and following his recovery, Warhol concentrated on turning the Factory into a business enterprise as regulations tightened.
-Warhol's boyfriend Jed Johnson aided in his recovery.
-Johnson also installed a Dutch door and built a wall around the elevator so that guests would be buzzed in.
-Despite these new precautions, two gunmen forced their way into the Factory and demanded to see Warhol in 1971.
-Johnson and Warhol superstar Joe Dallesandro took a frightened Warhol to the editing room and called the authorities.
-The intruders were given cash and plane tickets before they fled the scene.
+The shooting had a profound impact on Warhol and his work.
+Following his recovery, he focused on transforming the Factory into a more structured business enterprise as regulations tightened.
+His boyfriend, Jed Johnson, played an important role in his recovery, moving in with him to assist his recuperation and installing an alarm system at his townhouse at 1342 Lexington Avenue in Manhattan.
+He also added security features at the Factory, including a Dutch door and a wall around the elevator so that visitors had to be buzzed in.

+Despite these added precautions, security remained fragile.
+In 1971, two armed men forced their way into the Factory, demanding to see Warhol.
+Johnson and Warhol superstar Joe Dallesandro ushered a terrified Warhol into the editing room and called the authorities.
+The intruders were ultimately given cash and plane tickets before fleeing the scene.

-After her release from prison in 1971, Solanas would periodically call the Factory to ask Warhol for publicity.
-For the rest of his life, he lived in fear that she would attack him again.
-"It was the Cardboard Andy, not the Andy I could love and play with," said close friend and collaborator Billy Name.
+After her release from prison in 1971, Valerie Solanas periodically called the Factory seeking publicity from Warhol.
+For the rest of his life, Warhol lived with the fear that she might attack him again.
+"It was the Cardboard Andy, not the Andy I could love and play with," recalled Billy Name.
 "He was so sensitized you couldn't put your hand on him without him jumping."

-Although Warhol survived the attack, it is said that the injuries he sustained accelerated his demise.
-In March 1969, he underwent a follow-up procedure to remove a part of the bullet surgeons had left inside him.
-According to Warhol's brother John Warhola it was a negative experience because Warhol developed a fear of hospitals after that.
+Although Warhol survived the attack, the injuries he sustained may have hastened his declining health.
+In March 1969, he underwent a follow-up procedure to remove a fragment of the bullet left inside him after the shooting.
+According to his brother, John Warhola, the experience was deeply distressing and left him with a lasting fear of hospitals.
 "I'll never come out alive, so I never want to go in again," Warhol said.
-During the second procedure, his stomach muscles were mis-sewn, requiring him to wear a surgical corset for life to prevent his stomach from ballooning during eating.
-He died following gallbladder surgery in February 1987.
+During the operation, his stomach muscles were improperly sutured, requiring him to wear a surgical corset for the rest of his life to prevent his abdomen from distending while eating.
+He ultimately died following gallbladder surgery in February 1987, after having long avoided conventional treatment for the ailment.

 In pop culture

-The song "Andy's Chest" by rock musician Lou Reed is inspired by the attempted assassination of Andy Warhol.
-He first recorded the song in 1969 with his band the Velvet Underground.
+The song "Andy's Chest" by Lou Reed is inspired by the attempted assassination of Andy Warhol.
+He first recorded the song in 1969 with his band, the Velvet Underground.
 He recorded a solo version for his 1972 album Transformer.

-The attack is the basis for the 1996 film I Shot Andy Warhol directed by Mary Harron.
-The film stars Lili Taylor as Valerie Solanas and Jared Harris as Andy Warhol.
+The 1996 film I Shot Andy Warhol, directed by Mary Harron, centers on the attack and Solanas' life and relationship to Warhol and the Factory in the preceding years.
+The film stars Lili Taylor as Solanas and Jared Harris as Warhol.

-The 2017 episode "Valerie Solanas Died for Your Sins: Scumbag" from the television series American Horror Story is inspired by the attack.
+The 2017 episode "Valerie Solanas Died for Your Sins: Scumbag" of American Horror Story is inspired by the attack.
 Solanas is portrayed by Lena Dunham and Warhol by Evan Peters.